 By Air.
 Planning a trip to Sikkim via the air route is convenient and recommended.
 For this, you will need to deboard at the Pakyong Airport which is situated at an approximate distance of 100 km from Sikkim.
 It is known as one of the five highest airports of India and North East's very first greenfield airport too.
 Various airlines like Spicejet, IndiGo, Air India, Jet Airways operate to and fro this airport.

 Apart from Pakyong Airport, you can also deboard at Bagdogra International Airport.
-This airport is located at an approximate distance of around 150-160 km from the city center and airlines like IndiGo, Air India, Spice Jet have fairly good connectivity over here as well.
+This airport is located at an approximate distance of around 150-160 km from the city centre and airlines like IndiGo, Air India, Spice Jet have fairly good connectivity over here as well.
 After deboarding the flight, you can take a cab to reach your destination.

 By Road.
 Planning a trip to Sikkim via road?
 Well, nothing can be better than this!
 For this, you will need to cover 127 km via NH10 from Darjeeling, from Bagdogra you will have to travel for 154 km via NH 10, and from Patna, it would be 603 km via NH 27.

 By Train.
 Planning a trip to Sikkim via train network is also a good option.
-While traveling via train, you must know that Siliguri and New Jalpaiguri are the two nearest railway stations located at an approximate distance of 145 and 149 km respectively and are well connected to Indian cities.
+While travelling via train, you must know that Siliguri and New Jalpaiguri are the two nearest railway stations located at an approximate distance of 145 and 149 km respectively and are well connected to Indian cities.
 Here's a list of the cities near Sikkim and the trains you can catch from there.

 1. Delhi - Arunachal Express from Anand Vihar Terminus